-Person Identifiers PII A greement flags

-Patient ID HUD ID Middle Initial Month of birth Year of birth ZIP Code State of residence
+Person Identifiers Patient ID Person Identifiers NDI Key PII Agreement flags Middle Initial PII Agreement flags Last Name PII Agreement flags State of residence

-1 1 1 1 1 0 0
+1 1 1 1 0

-2 2 1 0 1 0 0
+2 2 1 0 0

-3 789 1 1 1 1 1
+3 789 1 1 1

-3 322 1 0 1 1 1
+3 322 1 0 1

 NOTES: Data have been fabricated for the purposes of this example.
 PII - Personally Identifiable Information.
+Agreement status of 1 = match, 0 = non-match, and . = missing values

-Several additional comparison measures were created for first and last name identifiers and ZIP code in the calculation of M-probabilities:
+Several additional comparison measures were created for first and last name identifiers in the calculation of M-probabilities:

-- First/last initial agreement used in the scoring process when only an initial was present in one or more of values (i.e., one from each of the two records being compared for a specific name variable) - Jaro-Winkler Similarity Levels this process is explained in greater detail in Section 3.2.2 - ZIP Code of residence because ZIP codes are dependent on the state in which they are located, only the records where state of residence agreed were used in the computation of the ZIP code Mprobability (i.e., if state was not in agreement, then it would be assumed that ZIP code would also not agree)
+- First/last initial agreement used in the scoring process when only an initial was present in one or more of values (i.e., one from each of the two records being compared for a specific name variable - Jaro-Winkler Similarity Levels this process is explained in greater detail in Section 3.2.2

 The U-probability is the probability that the two values for an identifier from paired records agreed given that they were NOT a match.
 Similar to the M-probabilities, U-probabilities were calculated only for the PII variables not included in the blocking keys and with the exception of first and last names, were computed within the blocking pass.
 The U-probabilities were computed using records where non-missing SSNs were not in agreement (defined as having less than 5 matching digits when records had a full 9-digit SSN and less than 4 matching digits for records with a 4-digit SSN).
 In order to avoid skewing U-probabilities in blocking passes that contained a high percentage of deterministic matches, assumed matches (i.e., records where SSN was not in agreement and had majority of the non-missing PII among scoring variables in agreement) were excluded prior to calculating the U-probabilities.
-For example, when computing the U-probability for day of birth in blocking pass 12, record pairs that did not agree on SSN that had a majority (i.e., greater than 50%) of the PII among first name, middle initial, and month of birth in agreement were excluded from the assumed non-matches.
-Even though SSN did not agree, these records were assumed to be probable links given that a majority of the PII between the NAMCS HC Component and HUD submission records agreed.
+For example, when computing the U-probability for day of birth in blocking pass 3, record pairs that did not agree on SSN that had a majority (i.e., greater than 50%) of the PII among first name, middle initial, and state of residence in agreement were excluded from the assumed non-matches.
+Even though SSN did not agree, these records were assumed to be probable links given that a majority of the PII between the NAMCS HC Component and NDI submission records agreed.